Fitch Affirms Daido Life and Taiyo Life at IFS 'A'; Outlook Stable

 RATING SENSITIVITIES

-An upgrade on either Daido Life or Taiyo Life is unlikely in the
+An upgrade of either Daido Life or Taiyo Life is unlikely in the

 near future,